PaponAhasan/DSA-Problem-Tutorials-Public/Linked List.md

 }

 void DeleteNode(Node* &tail, int target){
-  if(tail == NULL || (tail == tail->next && tail->data == target)){
+  /*if list is null or list have 1 element and its equal to target*/ if(tail == NULL || (tail == tail->next && tail->data == target)){
     tail = NULL;
     return;